What’s better than soup in the fall or winter?

 - 3% Iron

-You can feel good about noshing down a bowl or two of this soup with benefits like that!
+You can feel good about downing a bowl or two of this soup with benefits like that!

 - 4 cups butternut squash, peeled and cubed (can be found pre-cut in the produce section)

 - 3 packets (6 tablespoons) FBOMB olive oil or FBOMB coconut oil

 - 1 yellow onion, diced

 - 1/4 cup white wine